shoemakersknife/hackmit2024-puzzles/README.md

 * the majority of these old scripts were from 2024 to solve hexhunt.

-* hexhunt was one of two puzzles i couldnt complete, though i still got a highly optimized solution above 3000. [hexscores.txt](hexscores.txt)
+* hexhunt was one of two puzzles i couldnt complete, though i still got a highly optimized solution >3000. [hexscores.txt](hexscores.txt)

 * used puppeteer to run scripts overnight to search for promising results.